 Hadrian’s Wall has been around for over a thousand years, with original parts of the Wall still standing.
 Experts are still excavating artefacts and parts of the Wall itself, with work expected to continue for at least another two hundred years.
 The brickwork, while impressively hardy, should be treated with respect and as such UNESCO – the organisation who act as guardians of this world heritage site – created a Code of Respect that all hikers should follow when walking the path.

 The number one way to respect the conservation of the Wall for future visitors is to never walk on top of it.
-It might be tempting to get a photo on top of Hadrian’s Wall, or even to climb up to get a better view, but by doing so you could cause real damage.
+It might be tempting to get a photo on top of Hadrian’s Wall, or just climb up to get a better view, but by doing so you could cause real damage.
 Similarly, while you should always follow the many signposts, it’s advised that you should walk beside the path, not on it, and never in single file if you’re in a group.
 Walking side-by-side gives the ground a chance to recover from all the heavy footfall it sees throughout the year.
 If you’re camping along the path, make sure it’s in an official camping site and do not wild camp along the Wall path.

 If you’re like us and love spending hours hiking through the countryside, you’ll be familiar with the countryside code which also applies here; take any rubbish with you, close gates after you pass through them and, if you’re hiking with a four-legged friend, make sure they’re kept under close control for their safety (there are many, MANY cows and sheep along the Wall!).